Buying Alaska miles can provide excellent value for travel on Qantas, Cathay Pacific and Japan Airlines, amongst others.

 I flew Cathay First from New York to Vancouver last year and it has been my favourite flight to date

-I only needed 50,000 miles for a one-way Business Class seat from the US to Hong Kong, but given Alaska allows one free stopover on award tickets and I had some extra miles from crediting Alaska and Qantas flights to Mileage Plan, I decided to explore tacking on another flight.
+I only needed 50,000 miles for a one-way Business Class seat from the US to Hong Kong, but given Alaska allows one free stopover on international tickets and I had some extra miles from crediting Alaska and Qantas flights to Mileage Plan, I decided to explore tacking on another flight.

 Adding on an extra flight